 Utility Cutoff

-If you have agreed to provide your tenant with utility services and they are cut off due to nonpayment, the tenant can break their lease early.
+If landlords have agreed to provide tenants with utility services and they are cut off due to nonpayment of rent, the tenant can break their lease early.
 The security deposit can be used to assist with this.

 Bottom Line

-So, there is everything you need to know when it comes to a tenant breaking their lease early.
-If you have any more questions on this aspect of Texas law, McCourt Real Estate & Property Management can help.
+So, there is everything landlords would need to know when it comes to a tenant breaking their lease early.
+If are a landlord and have any more questions on this aspect of Texas law, McCourt Real Estate & Property Management can help.

 McCourt Real Estate & Property Management is a leading property management company in Midland.
 Get in touch to learn how we can help you succeed!